wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

   - Red: $1.00$ sec

 But now the blue and yellow tasks can run simultaneously!
 So the execution time is:
 $1 + 11.5 + 4.80 + 1 = $ 18.30 seconds.
-This option isn't as good as the previous one.
+This option is not as good as the previous one.

 How many options are there?
-Well, for each of the 3 tasks we have 4 options, so that's $4^3 = 64$ options!!!
+Well, for each of the 3 tasks we have 4 options, so that is $4^3 = 64$ options!!!
 One (or more) of these options has to be the best one, and one (or more) has to be the worst one.
 For instance, running all tasks on a single core would waste 1 core of our 4-core computer, and is clearly not as good as running some of the tasks on 2 cores.

-#### Simulating task- and data-parallelism
+#### Simulating Task- and Data-Parallelism

 The simulation app below makes it possible to simulate the execution of the above example workflow on a platform that comprises **two 3-core hosts**.
 Again, remember that in this tab we ignore all I/O. The app allows you to pick how many cores are used for the blue, yellow, and purple tasks.
 The execution strategy, when picking tasks to assign to idle cores, always picks tasks in the order yellow, blue, purple.
-But turns out this doesn't matter in terms of application performance  (because we have only 3 tasks to run on the 2 compute hosts).
+But turns out this does not matter in terms of application performance  (because we have only 3 tasks to run on the 2 compute hosts).
 You can use this app on your own, but then you should use it to answer the following practice questions.